rwtodd/org.rwtodd.crypto.spritz/forth_version/README.md

 and with gforth-fast, I got ~12 seconds.
 So about 4.8x slower than the java version.

+_Edit: 2015-09-13_ I compiled and tested against MPE VFX Forth and the test ran in 3.5 seconds.
+So that's about 1.4x slower than the java version.
+Much more respectable.

+Though I personally really enjoyed developing this version, I had to spend a couple hours optimizing it to get it close to the java speed.
+That's probably something most people aren't going to want to do on a regular basis.

 ```
 S" FILENAME.EXT" PAD 32 file-hash   PAD 32 print-hash
 ( ... output ommitted ... ) ok